Committees & Councils

 Career Technical Education

 Purpose: The purpose of the ACSA Career Technical Education Council is to support administration and ensure relevant high quality CTE programs that prepare PreK-adult students for successful transition to careers and post-secondary education through: core integrated curriculum, legislation, advocacy, professional development, communication and collaboration.

 Staff Liaison: Naj Alikhan, ACSA Communications

 Support Staff: Tracy Olmedo, ACSA Communications

 Subject Matter Expert: Iván Carrillo, ACSA State Governmental Relations

 Purpose: To build and maintain a vibrant network of classified educational leaders who share mutual a commitment to excellence in the service and support of our all California students and are valued members of their leadership team.
-To develop and enhance professional growth opportunities for classified educational leaders, promote ACSA membership, and encourage participation in all levels of ACSA.
+To develop and enhance professional growth opportunities for classified educational leaders, promote the benefits of ACSA membership, encourage participation and involvement in all levels of ACSA.